-ECH 332 - ECHOCARDIOGRAPHY TECHNOLOGY II (45 hrs.):
+ECH 332 ECHOCARDIOGRAPHY TECHNOLOGY II (45 hours):

 This course will explore more in-depth calculations to evaluate the heart.
-Provocative maneuvers, cardiac transplant, effects of systemic diseases, and contrast in echocardiography will be presented.
+Provocative maneuvers, cardiac transplant, cardiac tumors and masses, effects of systemic diseases, and contrast in echocardiography will be presented.
 Simple and complex congenital heart disease and the related surgeries will be covered.
 The student will learn about additional techniques such as 3D echocardiography, strain, imaging ventricular assist devices (VAD) and imaging with cardiac resynchronization therapy (CRT).
 The student will also be introduced to other modalities such as nuclear medicine, cardiac catheterization and electrophysiology.